David Thoreson: Personal Adventures and Explorations of the Northwest Passage.

 David tells adventure stories visually, stitching voyages together and along the way go into brief history, photography and landscape, trip planning, ice charts, wildlife, native villages, and changes in the environment contributing to loss of Arctic ice.

-This event has been made possible by a grant from Humanities Iowa.
-Humanities Iowa, a state affiliate of the National Endowment for the Humanities.
+Funded project of Humanities Iowa.
+Humanities Iowa is a state affiliate of the National Endowment for the Humanities.